raaihank/Ingestor/README.md

 Atomic JSONL with: `id`, `source`, `source_id`, `normalized_text`, `prompt_hash`, `label`, `meta` (and optional `raw`).

+> **💡 Resumable Processing**: The ingestor maintains state in `.state/ingest.sqlite` to track processed records.
+If your processing is interrupted or you need to restart, simply run the same command again - it will automatically resume from where it left off, skipping already processed records.
+This makes it safe to process large datasets over multiple sessions.

 ### Commands

 - `ingestor run` — ingest sources to JSONL (flags: `--config`, `--out`, `--store-raw`, `--allowed-lang`, `--language-confidence`, `--enforce-license`, `--hf-token`, `--kaggle-username`, `--kaggle-key`, `--debug`)